Q: Where do I get the TeenJobFind app?

 If the app isn’t functioning as expected and refresh does not correct this, a logout and log back in should resolve the issue.

-A: TeenJobFind is now available in Redwood City, San Carlos and Belmont as well!
+A: TeenJobFind is now available in Belmont, Los Altos, Menlo Park, Mountain View, Palo Alto, Redwood City, San Carlos, San Mateo, Santa Clara and Saratoga!